landoskape/syd/planning/portable_deployment.md

 ## Overview

-This document outlines a design for creating self-contained, shareable viewer applications that can be saved and run without requiring Python knowledge from the end user.
+This document outlines a design for creating self-contained, shareable viewer applications that can be saved and run without requiring Python knowledge from the end user, with proper deployment state management.

 ## Core Concepts